“Leaders are readers and readers are leaders”

 If you don’t have all the facts, your feelings can betray you, mislead you or delude you.
 It is important to acknowledge your emotions, but not be controlled by them.
 Expressing emotion can be fine, if it is done in a healthy and controlled fashion.
 But, demonstrating too much of an emotion or the wrong emotion in front of your team or others can neutralize your effectiveness as a leader.
 This can also cause you to lose credibility.
 You can be angry, but getting angry at people you are working with doesn’t really help the situation.
 Learning leaders must separate their emotion from the decision.
 Don’t make decisions when you are highly emotional.
 Get control of your emotions before you make decisions.
 I have learned not to correct or discipline a team member until I have a firm control of my emotions and then conducted an investigation.
 Don’t give a raise or a promotion, because you are excessively happy.
 Just as you don’t fire someone because what they have done or you perceive they have done makes you angry.

 Emotions can cloud judgment.
 I’m not saying that you need to deny your emotions (that’s unhealthy), but you do not to get control of your emotions.
-A wise leader learns (a) to master his/her own emotions, (b) how to read correctly the emotioyour-emotions-need-to-be-the-wake-not-the-windns of those they are leading, and (c) then effectively utilize emotions to inspire and encourage.
+A wise leader learns (a) to master his/her own emotions, (b) how to read correctly the emotions of those they are leading, and (c) then effectively utilize emotions to inspire and encourage.

 Emotional Intelligence